Box Craters are one of the most used tools for home cooks. Find out why they are so great and which type makes the best cheese grater.

 You may find one that is a triangle with 3 sides.
 A lot of those I have used are collapsible for easy storage.
 However I find that those kind are not as stable or as easy to use, so I would go with....

 4 SIDES!
-Let's face it you are probably only going to use a couple of the sides anyway and a 4 sided grater is plenty stable.
+Let's face it you are probably only going to use a couple of the sides anyway, one with small holes and one with large holes.
+A 4 sided grater is plenty stable.
 Although 6 sides graters may be even more stable than a 4 sided one.

 If you are shopping for one in the store, place it on a flat surface, and move it around.
 Does it wiggly a lot or does it stay put?